 3) Interviews

-During the creation of a Phase 1 ESA report, interviews with past and present building occupants and owners of neighboring properties are conducted to validate past uses.
+The third step of creating a Phase 1 Report is to conduct interviews.
+These interviews are conducted with past and present building occupants and owners of neighboring properties to validate past uses.
 Other individuals who may be interviewed include health, fire, and water departments, property operators, and local government officials.

 4) Report Creation